-FAIRS

-NYC YOUNG TALENT EXHIBITION

-The NYC Fall fair is working with the School of Visual Arts Continuing Education to create 'MATERIAL INDEX' a Young Talent exhibition exploring materiality.
+FAIRS NYC YOUNG TALENT EXHIBITION The NYC Spring fair is working with the School of Visual Arts Continuing Education to create 'MATERIAL INDEX' a Young Talent exhibition exploring materiality.

+Alice Zavelsky Monday 4 January, 2021

-Every edition, Affordable Art Fair NYC works with a reputable educational institution to host a Young Talent Exhibition, dedicated to support a select group of emerging artists and curators within the contemporary art community.
+Each Spring, Affordable Art Fair NYC works with a reputable educational institution to host a Young Talent Exhibition, dedicated to support a select group of emerging artists and curators within the contemporary art community.
 This year, we're delighted to be working with the School of Visual Arts Division of Continuing Education (SVACE) on a unique curatorial exhibition titled MATERIAL INDEX, which will show works by rising stars who explore the relationship between the artist, materials and identity.

-In our latest blog, we chat to curator, Keren Moscovitch, and the featured artists, Lisa di Donato, Yam Chew Oh and Arantxa Ximena Rodriguez, to find out more about this exciting feature of the fair:

-AFFORDABLE ART FAIR NYC FALL YOUNG TALENT EXHIBITION

-Keren Moscovitch, Curator

-Keren Moscovitch is a New York City-based multidisciplinary artist, scholar and educator.
-She serves on the faculty of the School of Visual Arts, and is the Associate Director of the

-Division of Continuing Education.

-Can you tell us about the inspiration behind the Fall 2021 Young Talent Exhibition, MATERIAL INDEX and what connects the three artists' practices?
+Additionally, on the Saturday of the fair, you can join a panel discussion on the myriad educational pathways available to artists, hosted by SVACE and taking place 12 - 1pm in the Inspiration Lounge on Level 2.
+In our latest blog, we chat to curator, Keren Moscovitch, and the featured artists, Lisa Di Donato, Yam Chew Oh and Arantxa Rodrigues, to find out more about this exciting feature of the fair: AFFORDABLE ART FAIR NYC SPRING YOUNG TALENT EXHIBITION Keren Moscovitch, Curator Keren Moscovitch is a New York City-based multidisciplinary artist, scholar and educator.
+She serves on the faculty of the School of Visual Arts, and is the Associate Director of the Division of Continuing Education.
+Can you tell us about the inspiration behind the Spring 2020 Young Talent Exhibition, MATERIAL INDEX and what connects the three artists' practices?
 I have been particularly inspired by how these artists use material in their art practice - material in the physical sense such as yarn, rubbish and tin, but also in the sense that we talk about in the studio - a cache of memories, languages and concepts that we draw from to make our work.
 The substances they use tell stories, and uncover psychical material such as historical narrative, national identity, and personal and collective imagination.
 These artists all use their bodies in revealing ways that blur the boundaries between self and environment, human and artwork.
 They are making more than images.
 They are manipulating and re-imagining their world.
+NYC Young Talent Exhibition

+At our panel on Saturday, we'll be discussing the education(s) of an artist, because each of these individuals has found a unique pathway to lifelong learning, including the material practice of making art, the research involved, and the community and connections formed around it.
+I find them truly inspiring.
 What advice do you have for aspiring artists?

 I'm a huge proponent of the importance of both art and education to all people and societies.
 That's why I've dedicated my life to learning and teaching with and through art.
 My advice to artists is to never stop learning, whatever that means for you.
 Stay engaged, go to museums, talk to people, take classes, read books or magazines or newspapers or political pamphlets and educate yourself.
 Find ways to learn outside the academy.
 Learn at parties and gatherings, while you're dancing or singing or worshiping.
 Take the time, pay attention.
 My favorite artists, and the ones that I believe are most impactful in society are those who take themselves and their work seriously, and who make the necessary effort to be informed about their own motivations, their work, and the world of which they are a part.
+Lisa DiDonato